jarodriguez80/front-dev-with-react/README.md

 # front-dev-with-react
-Conatins training exercise to learn front development with REACT.
+Contains training exercise to learn front development with REACT.